Robust Output Regulation of Uncertain Linear Time-Varying Systems

+where $\phi_e > 0$ is a constant.
+If $\phi_e$ can be taken arbitrarily small by tuning control parameters accordingly, the problem is termed as practical regulation. \end{problem}

 The exosystem state is neither unbounded nor decays to zero, namely \begin{assumption} The exosystem is \textit{marginally stable}, meaning there exists a constant $\phi>0$, such that for any $t,s\in \mathbb{R}$, $||\Phi_S(t,s)||\leq \phi$. \end{assumption} To render the following analysis, we need the system to possess uniform relative degree: \begin{assumption} The plant model in~\eqref{sys} has \textit{uniform relative degree} $r$~\cite[Def.
-5]{de1998zeros}, meaning for any $t\in \mathbb{R},\mu \in \mathcal{P}, i=0,\cdots,r-2$, $[L_A^i C(t,\mu)] B(t,\mu)\equiv 0$ (see Supplementary~S1), and there exists a constant $\phi_b>0$ such that the high-frequency gain
+5]{de1998zeros}, meaning for any $t\in \mathbb{R},\mu \in \mathcal{P}, i=0,\cdots,r-2$, $[L_A^i C(t,\mu)] B(t,\mu)\equiv 0$ (see Supplementary \footnote{The supplementary is available in the Tex Source.} ~S1), and there exists a constant $\phi_b>0$ such that the high-frequency gain

-satisfies $|b(t,\mu)|,|b_0(t)|>\phi_b$. \end{assumption} Unless specified otherwise, the derivations in this paper are coordinate-free.
+satisfies $|b(t,\mu)|>\phi_b$. \end{assumption} Unless specified otherwise, the derivations in this paper are coordinate-free.
 Sometimes we adopt the Byrnes-Isidori form for simplicity, denoted by the subscript ``BI'', namely